robphoenix/site/content/blog/2015/notes-on-django-population-script.md

 ---
-title: "Notes on Django: Population Script"
+title: 'Notes on Django: Population Script'
 date: 2015-09-16
-tags: [ "python", "django", "vagrant" ]
+tags: ['python', 'django', 'vagrant']
 ---

 After my last Django post I happened across [this population script][ps] from [Tango with Django][twd].
 So I've updated it and adapted it to my own needs.
 Ha, Screw You [Technical Debt!][td]

 `example models.py`